Te Wānanga o Aotearoa: History

 In 1987, Buck Nin, a leading New Zealand educationalist and artist, and Mr Wetere advanced the concept of creating a tertiary education institute, or wānanga.
 Dr Nin believed that, by gaining tertiary status, Aotearoa Institute would earn recognition for its qualifications throughout New Zealand and the world.
 In 1988, the pair submitted an application to the Ministry of Education and the following year the government changed the Education Act to open the way for recognition of wānanga as tertiary education institutions.
 The same year (1989), Waipā Kōkiri Arts Centre changed its name to Aotearoa Institute and shortly afterwards became the first registered private training establishment (under NZQA) in the country.

 The Aotearoa Institute lobbied government for a further five years before being granted tertiary status in 1993.
 This gave the organisation statutory recognition as a wānanga and placed it alongside universities, polytechnics and teachers' training colleges.
 In 1994, Aotearoa Institute changed its name to Te Wānanga o Aotearoa to reflect this change in status.

-Te Wānanga o Aotearoa experienced phenomenal growth during the early 2000s (growing from 3,127 students in 2000 to 66,756 students in 2004) and quickly become the largest tertiary education institution in the country; however, there was a price to pay for this rapid expansion.
-The organisation became mired under the weight of its own popularity; it was struggling to keep pace with the insatiable desire for learning amongst those who had previously been sidelined by an exclusive education system and its internal processes were struggling to cope.
+Te Wānanga o Aotearoa experienced growth during the early 2000s (growing from 3,127 students in 2000 to 66,756 students in 2004) and quickly became one of the largest tertiary education institutions in the country.
+However, there were challenges associated with this rapid expansion.
+The organisation's internal processes struggled to keep pace with the demand for learning.

-In 2005, the government appointed a group of Crown managers to help consolidate the organisation and put in place systems and processes more befitting a nationwide institution of this magnitude.
-This work included a nationwide restructure, reorganisation of the executive level of the institution, and a review of the curriculum portfolio.
-Since this time, Te Wānanga o Aotearoa has re-established itself as a leading provider of Māori education in New Zealand and its reputation has grown as a popular destination for overseas organisations hoping to emulate its success.
+In 2005, the government appointed a group of Crown managers to help consolidate the organisation and implement systems and processes befitting a nationwide institution.
+This work included a nationwide restructure, reorganisation of the executive level, and a curriculum review.
+Since then, Te Wānanga o Aotearoa has re-established itself as a leading provider of Māori education in New Zealand and has become a model for overseas organisations.